deepraj16/Whatsapp-Chat-Analyzer/README.md

 # Whatsapp-Chat-Analyzer
 The WhatsApp Chat Analyzer is a tool that processes and analyzes exported WhatsApp chat data to extract meaningful insights.
-It helps users understand their messaging patterns, frequently
+It helps users understand their messaging patterns,
 ---
 ## link= (https://whatsapp-chat-analyzer-tigz.onrender.com)
 ---